hsarkanen/Jopas/README.md

-Jolla Opas
+JollaOpas

-Fork of Meegopas originally written by Jukka Nousiainen
+Fork of Jopas originally forked from Meegopas written by Jukka Nousiainen

 Credits for initial port to Sailfish:
+ - Jani Mikkonen
  - Jonni Rainisto
  - Mohammed Sameer